-The name of the language, R, comes from being both an S language successor as well as the shared first letter of the authors, Ross and Robert.[11]
-In August 1993, Ihaka and Gentleman posted a binary of R on StatLib — a data archive website.[12]
-At the same time, they announced the posting on the s-newsmailing list.[13]
-On 5 December 1997, R became a GNU project when version 0.60 was released.[14]
-On 29 February 2000, the 1.0 version was released.[15]
+The name of the language, R, comes from being both an S language successor and the shared first letter of the authors, Ross and Robert.[13]
+In August 1993, Ihaka and Gentleman posted a binary file of R on StatLib — a data archive website.[14]
+At the same time, they announced the posting on the s-news mailing list.[15]
+On 5 December 1997, R became a GNU project when version 0.60 was released.[16]
+On 29 February 2000, the 1.0 version was released.[17]

-Base packages are immediately available when starting R and provide the necessary syntax and commands for programming, computing, graphics production, basic arithmetic, and statistical functionality.[19]
+Immediately available when starting R after installation, base packages provide the fundamental and necessary syntax and commands for programming, computing, graphics production, basic arithmetic, and statistical functionality.[21]

-The tidyverse package bundles several subsidiary packages that provide a common interface for tasks related to accessing and processing "tidy data",[27] data contained in a two-dimensional table with a single row for each observation and a single column for each variable.[28]
+An example is the tidyverse collection of R packages, which bundles several subsidiary packages to provide a common API.
+The collection specializes in tasks related to accessing and processing "tidy data",[22] which are data contained in a two-dimensional table with a single row for each observation and a single column for each variable.[23]

 Installing a package occurs only once.
-For example, to install the tidyverse package:[28]
+For example, to install the tidyverse collection:[23]

 > install.packages("tidyverse")

-To load the functions, data, and documentation of a package, one executes the library() function.
-To load tidyverse:[a]
+To load the functions, data, and documentation of a package, one calls the library() function.
+To load the tidyverse collection, one can execute the following code:[a]

-> # Package name can be enclosed in quotes> library("tidyverse")> # But also the package name can be called without quotes> library(tidyverse)
+> # The package name can be enclosed in quotes> library("tidyverse")> # But the package name can also be used without quotes> library(tidyverse)

-The R Journal is an open access, academic journal which features short to medium-length articles on the use and development of R. It includes articles on packages, programming tips, CRAN news, and foundation news.
+The R Journal is an open access, academic journal that features short to medium-length articles on the use and development of R. The journal includes articles on packages, programming tips, CRAN news, and foundation news.

-The R community hosts many conferences and in-person meetups - see the community maintained GitHub list.
+The R community hosts many conferences and in-person meetups.[b]
 These groups include:

 UseR!: an annual international R user conference (website)